huberf/blynkclimate/README.md

   depending upon the default value.
 * /api/v1/temperature/:type - Replace type with 'c', 'f', 'celsius', or 'fahrenheit' depending upon the format you want.
+* /api/v1/alert/add - Send a JSON body with the following template {id, maxVal, pin, alertUrl} replacing id with your Blynk bloard's project auth token.